-Writing the Project Management Status Report for Management
+Writing Project Reports for Management

 Have you ever visited a foreign country without knowing how to speak the language, or been in the company of someone who didn’t speak yours?
 A funny thing happens; when someone isn’t fluent, they slow their speech and talk LOUDER, as if others near them have a hearing problem.
 It’s not that the other person can’t hear; it’s that they don’t understand.